How to Maximize Your Commute

 Connect

-It's tempting to stay to yourself during your commute, but the person sitting next to you could be your next client, co-worker or friend.
-Consider connecting with the people around you as you commute.
+It can be tempting to stay to yourself during a commute, but the person next to you might be a future client, co‑worker or friend.
+Be open to brief conversations when appropriate — you never know where a quick connection may lead.

 Call